rangle/angular-training-slides/exercises/template-driven-forms/README.md

 ## Step 3

 Modify the `app.component.ts` to import the `Person` created in Step 2 and declare a property of that type on your `AppComponent`.
-Also import the `NgForm` directive.

 ## Step 4